 As promised in Creating an Evil Twin or Fake Access Point Using Aircrack-ng and Dnsmasq [Part 2 – the Attack], here is another way we can create an evil twin.

 In this demonstration, I am going to use hostapd instead of Aircrack-ng.
 I personally think hostapd is better solely due to the fact that we can set matching encryption parameters on the evil twin.
-This makes the evil twin seem more legitimate to the clients who connect to it.
+This makes the evil twin seem more legitimate.

 Hostapd is a program (or daemon) primarily used to create wireless access points that follow IEEE 802.11 and its various authentication mechanisms, including WPA2-PSK and 802.1X encryption.

 The information provided on the cybersecurityman is for educational purposes only.
 I am in no way responsible for any misuse of the information provided.
 All the information here is meant to provide the reader with the knowledge to defend against hackers and prevent the attacks discussed here.
 At no time should any reader attempt to use this information for illegal purposes.The information provided on the cybersecurityman is for educational purposes only.
 I am in no way responsible for any misuse of the information provided.
 All the information here is meant to provide the reader with the knowledge to defend against hackers and prevent the attacks discussed here.
 At no time should any reader attempt to use this information for illegal purposes.

 Step 1 Install dnsmasq

 If you don’t already have it, the next step is to download dnsmasq.
 This can be accomplished using a similar apt command, apt-get install dnsmasq.